Lauro de Freitas

 Lauro de Freitas is a municipality in Bahia, Brazil.
-It covers 57.66 km2 and a population of 201,635 (2020 est.).
+It covers 57.66 km2 and a population of 203,331 (2022 Census).
 Lauro de Freitas has a population density of 3,376 inhabitants per square kilometer.
 It is located 15 km from the state capital of Bahia, Salvador.

 Until July 31, 1962 it was a district of Salvador, named Santo Amaro de Ipitanga; after acquiring city status, it changed its name as an homage to politician and engineer Lauro Farani Pedreira de Freitas (1901–1950), who lived there most of his life and died in a plane crash.
 Vilas do Atlântico, a wealthy neighborhood, is located in Lauro de Freitas.